alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-furs-skins-and-other-agricultural-products.markdown

   url: /topic/business-and-self-employed/exporting-and-doing-business-abroad.html
 ---

-You need a certificate or commercial document to export animal by-products, for example:
+You need a certificate or commercial document to export animal by-products.

+These are animal parts which won't be consumed by humans, for example:

 * skins,hides and wool
-* bones, carsasses and blood
-* collagen or any animal part used to manufacture drugs
+* bones, carsasses, blood and gelatin -[when they're not directly being exported as food](link to food guide)
+* manure

 You also need a certificate to export animal semen, ova, embryos and other germplasm from cattle, sheep, goats and pigs